YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/README.md

 - _Updating Documentattion_
     - When editing documentaation continue to use `mkdocs serve` to see a preview and `mkdocs gh-deploy` to publish your changes to your website.

 ---

-What does this Doc need to say?

-- What it is
-- WHy it is important
-- How to use
-    - How use template
-    - How to use MkDoc
-    - Also can use in webpage
-- Why use
-- Who influecence
--  What is mk doc

----